-Delivering incredible sharpness, build quality, and autofocus performance, these three Sigma lenses quickly became fan favorites of Sony camera owners.
+Delivering crazy sharpness, decent build quality, and blazing fast autofocus, these lenses quickly became fan favorites.

 Size & Weight

-It measures a rather long 3.63 inches (9.2cm) and even gains an extra 1.5 inches (4cm) with the large, petal-shaped lens hood attached.
+Size-wise, it measures a fairly long 3.63in (9.2cm) and it even gains an extra 1.5in (4cm) when the lens hood is attached.

 The Sigma 16mm F1.4 has a lens barrel that is made out of a healthy mix of metal and “thermally stable composite”, a type of polycarbonate that is strong and durable while still staying (somewhat) lightweight.